What is a heart murmur?

 Do all murmurs sound the same?

 Murmurs are graded by their intensity, usually on a scale of I-VI.
-A Grade I murmur is very soft or quiet, may only be heard intermittently, and is usually only heard in one location on the chest, while a Grade VI murmur is very loud, heard everywhere that the heart can be heard, and can be felt when a person places their hand on the chest in the area of the heart (in cardiac terminology, this is called a 'thrill').
+A Grade I murmur is very soft or quiet, may only be heard intermittently, and is usually only heard in one location on the chest.
+A Grade VI murmur is very loud, heard everywhere that the heart can be heard, and can be felt when a person places their hand on the chest in the area of the heart.

 The specific characteristics of the murmur, along with any symptoms that your cat might be showing, will help your veterinarian to determine what is causing the murmur.